 The principal assets for this activity are approximately 20,000 wheelie bins, eleven recycling containers and seven transfer stations (two with waste compactors).
 These assets are inspected annually and generally known to be in good condition with budgets in place to undertake routine maintenance and minor improvements.
 Incremental wheelie bin replacements are assumed and incorporated into budgets.
 In relation to closed landfills retained in Council ownership, to date a programme of sampling and monitoring has not been established.
-However, in the first three years of the LTP 2031 there is funding set aside for investigation, programme development and potential remedial works identification.
+However, in the first three years of the long term plan there is funding set aside for investigation, programme development and potential remedial works identification.

-There is increased investment required in order to improve the general condition of the libraries resource across the District.
+There is increased investment required in order to improve the general condition of the libraries resource across the district.
 It is also evident that the way in which communities interface with library services is also changing.

-Our libraries are currently undergoing an upgrade to the RFID system and a number of fitout and refurbishment upgrades have been identified for the buildings in which the library services are provided within the period of the LTP 2031.
+Our libraries are currently undergoing an upgrade to the RFID system and a number of fitout and refurbishment upgrades have been identified for the buildings in which the library services are provided within the period of the long term plan.

 Although Council's portfolio of community housing is maintained to Healthy Home standards, the age of the housing stock is such that increased investment is required in the coming years.
-This expenditure has been integrated into the LTP 2031.
+This expenditure has been integrated into the long term plan.

-The general condition of the community halls across the District is poor.
+The general condition of the community halls across the district is poor.
 There is an extensive programme of maintenance and refurbishment required over the course of the thirty year infrastructure strategy.

 However, it is recognised that in the first instance, further work is required to understand seismic capacity, utilisation, community needs and to ascertain whether the assets are fit for purpose.
-This work is scheduled for the early years of the LTP 2031.
+This work is scheduled for the early years of the long term plan.

-The condition of public toilets across the District is generally acceptable and in some instances good.
-Following a period of underinvestment, Council have recently reviewed all assets in detail including updated detailed structural assessments.
+The condition of public toilets across the district is generally acceptable and in some instances good.
+Following a period of underinvestment, Council has recently reviewed all assets in detail including updated detailed structural assessments.
 Renewals have been prioritised based on condition and criticality with a view to achieve 100 percent compliance with NZS 4241.
-There has been increased investment over recent years and this investment is programmed to continue over the LTP 2031 and beyond.
+There has been increased investment over recent years and this investment is programmed to continue over the long term plan and beyond.